apetros/RAMSES_doc/interfaces/python/PyRAMSES.rst

 Python Interface
 ================

-PyRAMSES is Python module that facilitates the use of the dynamic simulator RAMSES.
+*pyramses* is Python module that facilitates the use of the dynamic simulator RAMSES.
 The module provides basic functionality like defining test-cases, running simulation, extracting information, and many more.

 The module includes inside pre-compiled versions of RAMSES in the form of dynamic libraries.
 It supports both Windows and Linux OSs.
-You can use the sidebar on the left to navigate through the documentation for more information on installing, updating, and using PyRAMSES.
+You can use the sidebar on the left to navigate through the documentation for more information on installing, updating, and using pyramses.

 .. toctree::
    :hidden: